American Institute of Bisexuality

 The American Institute of Bisexuality (AIB) is a charity founded on July 23, 1998, by sex researcher, psychiatrist and bisexual rights activist Fritz Klein to promote research and education about bisexuality.

 AIB produces the Journal of Bisexuality, a quarterly academic journal focusing on issues relating to bisexuality.
-In addition, it runs bi.org, an education and outreach site for the general public, which provides accessible, science-based information on (bi)sexuality and helps create bi visibility by highlighting the lives of both famous and everyday bi people.
+In addition, it runs bi.org, a bisexuality visibility, education and outreach website for the general public, and the magazine Queer Majority.

 AIB maintains a division known as the Bi Foundation that conducts outreach, community building, and education across the globe.
 The Institute is a Delaware non-profit corporation qualified for tax purposes as a private foundation under Section 501(c)(3) of the U.S. Internal Revenue Code.

 AIB offers grants toward research and programming related to bisexuality.

 BiReConUSA

 In June 2013, the American Institute of Bisexuality and the Bisexual Organizing Project funded the first BiReConUSA, modeled on BiReCon (UK).
 It was co-chaired by Dr. Lauren Beach and Alex Iantaffi.